TheSpaghettiDetective/obico-server/website/docs/server_guides/configure.md

 title: Configuration
 ---

-## If you don't need to add a new envioronment variable
+## If you don't need to add a new environment variable

 TBD